Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Weeping cherry trees positioned to frame the five-story pagoda

-- The contrast between the dark wooden pagoda and soft pink blossoms
+- The contrast between the dark wooden pagoda and the soft pink blossoms

 - Reflection pond that doubles the visual impact during calm weather